5G is coming, but not everyone is happy about it

 In many ways, the geography of Oakmore makes it an ideal area for small cells.
 Sprawling across a few square miles between the wealthy enclave of Piedmont and Oakland's rocket ship-like Mormon Temple, it's composed of rolling hills that rise from San Francisco Bay.
 On the neighborhood's western side, the hills drop abruptly into a canyon with redwoods and oak trees, all things that can disrupt wireless signals.

 "That was my trigger, I thought Verizon was doing something sneaky," she says.
-"I I think I'm reasonable and fair.
-If it had said Verizon on the envelope.
-If [Verizon] had been honest and upfront, I don't think I'd be sitting here talking to you."
+"I think I'm reasonable and fair.
+If it had said Verizon on the envelope, if [Verizon] had been honest and upfront, I don't think I'd be sitting here talking to you."

 The format of the initial open house was another red flag.
 Instead of hearing a formal presentation about the antennas, she says, attendees were invited by OnAir reps to ask questions.
 One rep did talk about the benefits of 5G, which should begin to arrive around the country in 2019.
 But to Schroeder, none of the information presented was helpful or accessible.
 A map showing the strength of Verizon's coverage in the area also made no sense.